 Ambassadors will also coordinate OISS, ISAC, and Rotaract events that foster cross cultural interactions and engagement (i.e. Pepperdine World Cup, Global Festival, Global Tea Time, etc.).
 Ambassadors will seek opportunities to acquaint students with local ethnic restaurants, excursions in Los Angeles, sports events, local festivals, Volunteer Center and Campus Recreation opportunities, and cultural talent shows, among others.
 Ambassadors represent the broader university and are not limited to interaction with students from the region of the world they represent.

-- Must have displayed initiative and self-directed leadership
+- Have displayed initiative and self-directed leadership

-- Must have experience participating in cultural activities
+- Have experience participating in cultural activities

 - Help during INSO and support the students' transition into Pepperdine

 - Participate in the fall International New Student Orientation (beginning Aug 19, 2019) and Spring Orientation (beginning January 9, 2020)

 - Respond to email inquiries within 72 hours

 - Be familiar with on-campus resources for international students

 - Serve as an available resource for the campus community